yasir2000/openwrt-oldwiki-md/HowtoEnableCron.rst

 After pasting it, press {{{ENTER}}} and then hit {{{CTRL+D}}} keys to save the file.

-Now make sure the init script executable and start it with
+Now make sure the init script is executable and start it with

 {{{
 chmod a+x /etc/init.d/S51crond